DarkBlue-Ice/DarkBlue-Ice-for-Mailspring/README.md

 ```
 * if you dont have git, download the zip folder

-* On your Mailspring app got to `edit` > `install theme` and select the DarkBlue Ice folder already donwloaded
+* On your Mailspring app go to `edit` > `install theme` and select the DarkBlue Ice folder already donwloaded

 * If you made the steps rigth, now your Mailspring looks like amazing with the DarkBlue Ice theme!